niklasmtj/gatsby-starter-julia/README.md

     _Note: You'll also see a second link: _`http://localhost:8000/___graphql`_.
 This is a tool you can use to experiment with querying your data.
 Learn more about using this tool in the [Gatsby tutorial](https://www.gatsbyjs.org/tutorial/part-five/#introducing-graphiql)._

-    Open the `julia-starter` directory in your code editor of choice and edit `src/pages/index.js`.
+    Open the `julia-starter` directory in your code editor of choice and edit `src/pages/index.js` or `src/pages/blog.js`.
 Save your changes and the browser will update in real time!

 ## 🧐 What's inside?